ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 task you don't have to convert the XML content to a string before converting it to JSON.
 The task uses `System.Xml.XmlDocument` to figure out the encoding.

-### Query, QuerySingle, ConvertJsonStringToJToken and ConvertXmlStringToJToken
+### Query, QuerySingle, ConvertJsonStringToJToken, and ConvertXmlStringToJToken

 Query, QuerySingle, ConvertJsonStringToJToken, and ConvertXmlStringToJToken should all work as they do in Frends.Json with the addition of being able to deserialize more types of input